AbhinavA10/TwitterBot/README.md

 You can see the current tweets here: [@ro_bot_testing on twitter](https://twitter.com/ro_bot_testing)

-You can see the current tweets here: [@LoverWikihow](https://twitter.com/LoverWikihow)

 You will need to create your own Twitter account, and supply the credentials in `config.js`.

-## To Install Puppeteer API
+## To Install
-Before running this code: use `npm i --save puppeteer` in command line.
+Before running this code: use `npm install` in command line.

 ## Getting Access Token
 - make a twitter account